RaresCon/TCP-UDP-Server/README.md

 After the connection is established, the client can use **three commands**, as follows:

-- `subscribe <TOPIC_NAME> <SF>`, where the topic name must be a registered topic on the server or a topic to which the client is not already subscribed, otherwise this command will return an error.
+- `subscribe <TOPIC_NAME> <SF>`, where the topic name must be a registered topic on the server (if no message was ever received by the server, then the topic doesn't exists yet) or a topic to which the client is not already subscribed, otherwise this command will return an error.
 The Store-and-Forward flag informs the server to hold the messages that arrive for that topic in a personal message queue for when the client reconnects.
 After subscribing to a topic, the client stores in a list the new topic

 - `unsubscribe <TOPIC_NAME>`, where the topic name must be a topic to which the client is subscribed locally, without sending a request to the server, otherwise it will return an error